Rice vs. North Texas College Football Odds, Plays and Insights - NewsBreak

 Over/Under Insights

-- Rice and its opponents have scored at least 55.5 points only twice this year.
+- Rice has combined with its opponents to put up more than 55.5 points just two times this year.

-- North Texas' games have gone over 55.5 points in three of six chances this season.

-- The two teams combine to average 41 points per game, 14.5 less than the over/under in this contest.
+- The combined points per game average of the two teams, 41, is 14.5 points fewer than Saturday's over/under.

-- This contest's total is 16.9 points under the 72.4 these two squads combine to give up per game in 2021.
+- The 72.4 points per game these two squads have allowed to opponents this season are 16.9 more than the 55.5 total in this contest.

-- Owls games have an average total of 49.9 points this season, 5.6 fewer than Saturday's over/under.
+- The Owls and their opponents score an average of 49.9 points per game, 5.6 fewer than Saturday's total.

-- In 2021, games involving the Mean Green have averaged a total of 65.8 points, 10.3 more than the set total in this contest.
+- The 55.5-point over/under for this game is 10.3 points below the 65.8 points per game average total in Mean Green games this season.

 Rice Stats and Trends

-- Thus far this season Rice has two wins against the spread.
+- So far this season Rice has two wins against the spread.

-- This season, the Owls are winless against the spread when entering a game as a favorite of 2.5 points or more.
+- The Owls have yet to cover the spread this season when favored by 2.5 points or more.

-- Rice's games this year have gone over the total in five out of seven opportunities (71.4%).
+- Rice has hit the over in 71.4% of its opportunities this year (five times over seven games with a set point total).

-- This year, the Owls average 17 fewer points per game (18) than the Mean Green give up (35).
+- The Owls score 17 fewer points per game (18) than the Mean Green surrender (35).

-- This year, the Owls have turned the ball over 14 times, three more than the Mean Green's takeaways (11).
+- The Owls have turned the ball over 14 times this season, three more turnovers than the Mean Green have forced (11).

 - Find the latest spread and moneyline odds for Rice at SISportsbook .